-The Atlanta Community Symphony Presents Maestro Juan R. Ramírez’ Farewell Season
+The Atlanta Community Symphony Conductor Emeritus Maestro Juan R. Ramírez’ Farewell Season

 Juan R. Ramírez, whose tireless leadership and artistic vision helped usher the Atlanta Community Symphony Orchestra into the 21st century, is retiring after 19 seasons as Artistic Director & Conductor.